2022 Arkansas Razorbacks baseball team: Schedule and results

-Standings
+Record vs. conference opponents

 Postseason

 Arkansas finished in second place in the SEC West, and lost back-to-back games in the SEC Tournament.
 But the team would go on a run in the NCAA tournament, winning the Stillwater Regional over the host Oklahoma State Cowboys.
 The Razorbacks would also win the Chapel Hill Super Regional in Chapel Hill, NC over North Carolina, which would send them to the 2022 College World Series.
 The Razorbacks would finish 3rd in the CWS going 3-2, and finishing with an overall record of 46-21.

 Awards

 Arkansas placed two players on the SEC All-Defensive Team: SP Connor Noland and 2B Robert Moore.

 Arkansas also placed two players on the Freshman All-SEC Team: RP Brady Tygart and SP Hagen Smith.

 Catcher Michael Turner was named the MVP of the Stillwater Regional.

 In addition to Turner, Connor Noland, Jalen Battles, Peyton Stovall, and Cayden Wallace were all named to the Stillwater All-Regional Team.

 2nd baseman Robert Moore also became Arkansas' first ever winner of the Rawlings Gold Glove Award, which is given to the best defensive player at each position nationally.